 On The Trail

-Aside from a couple damp days, Taipei has been experiencing an unseasonably dry winter, with nothing on tap but rock hard and dusty singletrack in place of the usual clay-based goo.
+Aside from a couple of damp days, Taipei has been experiencing an unseasonably dry winter, with nothing on tap but rock hard and dusty singletrack in place of the usual clay-based goo.
 And while I'm not complaining it means I've yet to put the Breakouts to the test in proper muddy conditions.
-Good as these tires are in hardpack and soft dirt conditions, I've ridden enough different tires over the years to guess mud (specifically the sticky, clay-based mud of the mountain behind my house) is not going to be their forte.
+Good as these tires are in hardpack and soft dirt conditions, I've ridden enough different tires over the years to guess that mud (specifically the sticky, clay-based mud of the mountain behind my house) is not going to be the Breakouts' forte.
 The same attributes that make them roll so fast are likely to clog right up at the first sight of peanut butter dirt.
 That's okay, WTB is clearly not marketing these as mud tires so it would be asking a bit much to expect them to perform that way.
-If going full gas, safety third, on loose rocky trails or the mixed high-alpine conditions we tend to encounter covering the EWS rounds across the Alps then Breakout's are worth a serious look.
+If going full gas, safety third, on loose rocky trails or the mixed high-alpine conditions we tend to encounter covering the Enduro World Series rounds across the Alps is your game then the Breakouts are worth a serious look.
 I can think of a lot of places in the world where this would be a fantastic all-season, do everything tire for most riders.

 Things That Could Be Improved

-In dry conditions and hard soil, there's truly very little to improve on.
+In dry conditions and on hard soil, there's truly very little to improve on.
 From the minute they snapped into place with a hand pump, these tires have simply taken whatever I could throw at them without flinching.
-And while I didn't feel like I always needed the beefiness of a 2.5, they are also available in a 2.3 width as well.
+I didn't feel like I always needed the beefiness of a 2.5", but sure enough they are available in 2.3" width as well.

-These are definitely not dry condition only tires, and I was surprised on several occasions just how much grip they have on wet roots and rock.
+These are definitely not dry conditions only tires, and I was surprised on several occasions by just how much grip they have on wet roots and rock.
 However, they certainly perform better as the moisture level drops.
-While this isn't really a knock on the Breakouts I've love to see a similar design with a touch wider channel between the center and side knobs and slightly taller side knobs to help penetrate softer soil.
+While this isn't really a knock on the Breakouts I'd love to see a similar design with a slightly wider channel between the center and side knobs as well as slightly taller side knobs to help penetrate softer soil.
 The fact is I really enjoy these tires, and they'll be heading to New Zealand as my treads of choice for the Rotorua round of the EWS, but I'd love the option of running an ever-so-slightly more aggressive tread on the front to cover a wider variance of conditions.

 Long Term Durability

 Tires wear out, that's a given, and the grippier they are the faster the knobs start to disappear.
 That said, after a few weeks the harder compound rear tire is wearing quite well despite the local trails running like sandpaper from a lack of rain (add moisture and the same soil can eat through new brake pads in a day).
-The softer compound front tire has noticeably less wear with non of the side knob pealing or detaching that can sometimes be a problem with other high grip tires.
+The softer compound front tire has noticeably less wear with none of the side knobs peeling away or detaching - a problem I've sometimes encountered with other high grip tires.
 The sidewalls are fairly robust, so no surprise really that I've managed to run cut free, burp free, and puncture free for the duration of the test.
-For a thin piece of rubber I slam into the ground and skid across rocks for hours at a time, I can't really ask them to do much more than that.
+For a thin piece of rubber I repeatedly slam into the ground and skid across rocks on for hours at a time, I can't really ask for much more than that.

 What's The Bottom Line?

-WTB certainly has a winner with their new Breakout tire.
-Granted, this might depend on what type of riding you do and in what part of the world you prefer to do it.
+WTB certainly has a winner on their hands with the new Breakout tire, although this will depend a bit on what type of riding you do and in what part of the world you prefer to do it.
 As is, the Breakout is most at home on everything from hardpack and gravel, to loam and wet roots and rocks.
-However if you're thinking about railing massive, greasy off cambers while racing the clock you might want to make sure you have something more aggressive packed away in your car just in case.
+However if you're thinking about railing massive, greasy off-cambers while racing the clock you might want to make sure you have something more aggressive packed away in your car just in case.
 No tire can excel at everything, but great tires excel in most conditions while holding their own when pushed to the limits of their intended design.
 I'd count the Breakout as a great tire.